-A few days ago, I posted an article about grilling with gas so today I would like to talk about grilling with charcoal.
-If you follow my web site or this blog, you know I am a fan of both.
+A few days ago, I posted an article about grilling with gas, so today, I want to talk about grilling with charcoal.
+If you follow my website or this blog, you know I enjoy both.

 Nights when I'm cooking pork tenderloin medallions that take a minute or two to cook or a boneless, skinless chicken breast because it is too hot to cook in the house, I don't want to spend 25 minutes waiting for the charcoal grill to get hot.

 But when it comes to cooking a thick steak, ribs, or a whole bunch of bone-in barbecued chicken, I'm going to take the time to light my charcoal grill so I can have a very hot fire and control the heat by moving the charcoal around my Weber grill.

 Please be sure to check out my 8 Grilling Tips To Grill Like A Pro